tc39/proposal-smart-pipelines/readme.md

 There are twelve ordered Goals that the smart body syntax tries to fulfill, which may be summarized,
 “Don’t break my code your syntax,”<br>
-“Don’t make me think about your syntax,”<br>
+“Don’t make me overthink about your syntax,”<br>
 “Don’t shoot me in the foot with your syntax,” and<br>
 “Make my code simpler and easier with your syntax.”
 </summary>